roggc/react19/README.md

 The `setup` folder has the `server.js` and `client.jsx` files.

 The `server.js` file is the one executed by `node`.
 It defines two endpoints, `/` and `/rsc_payload`.
-The fist one, `/`, serves the `index.html` file found in the root directory of the project.
+The fist one, `/`, serves the `index.html` file found in the `src` directory of the project.
 Before sending this file to the Client, it injects the `div` tag where the app will be created in the Client, and the `main.js` script tag.

 The `client.jsx` file defines the `main.js` script.
 What it does is to fetch the RSC payload from the endpoint `/rsc_payload` and create the app with this RSC payload into the `div`.